 Jeep was born out of the American Army’s need for a vehicle that could replace both the horse and the motorcycle as a general-purpose form of transportation.
 In fact, one of the popular theories about the origin of the Jeep name posits that it comes from GP, an acronym for general purpose.
 Others point to Eugene the Jeep, a character from the Popeye comic strip.
 Wherever it came from, the name stuck.

 The off-roader was developed by the American Bantam Car Company of Butler, Pennsylvania.
 It started out making licensed copies of British-built Austin cars.
 By 1940, when the government began a bidding process for a small, four-wheel drive military vehicle, the company was down on its luck.

 American Bantam cobbled together a prototype that exceeded the Army’s design parameters.
-The Army was concerned about the tiny automaker’s ability to build the quantity of vehicles it needed, so it contracted Willys-Overland and, later, Ford to build what became the Jeep.
+Officials were concerned about the tiny automaker’s ability to build the quantity of vehicles it needed, so they contracted Willys-Overland and, later, Ford to build what became the Jeep.
 Ford literally tried to put its own stamp on the Jeep design by branding as many parts as it could with an “F” to differentiate the Jeeps it made from those made by Willys.
 After the war, it was Willys that retained the rights to the design and tried to give the Jeep a second life as a civilian.